Why Rest Feels Uncomfortable When You're Burnt Out

 I remember the first time I deliberately tried to “do nothing” for half an hour.
 Within five minutes I had reorganised a kitchen drawer, written next week's supermarket list and put on a load of washing.

-It can feel like rest is making things worse.
-In reality, rest is revealing what’s been suppressed.
+It can feel like rest is making things worse when in reality, rest is revealing what’s really going on.

 The Identity Shift That Makes Rest Hard